Alex Manninger: Liverpool

-During July 2016, Manninger trained with Liverpool to maintain match fitness and on 22 July 2016, he signed a short-term contract with the Merseyside club.
+During July 2016, Manninger trained with Liverpool to maintain match fitness and on 22 July 2016, he signed a short-term contract with the Merseyside club and made two appearances in pre-season friendlies.
 On 25 May 2017, he announced his retirement from football at the end of his contract.

 International career

-Manninger made his debut for Austria in an August 1999 friendly match against Sweden and was member of the Austrian Euro 2008 squad.
-He earned thirty-three caps and retired after ten years from international football for the Austria national football team on 5 August 2009.
+Manninger made his debut for the Austria national team in an August 1999 friendly match against Sweden and was member of the Austrian UEFA Euro 2008 squad.
+He earned 33 caps and retired after ten years from international football for Austria on 5 August 2009.

 Style of play

-An experienced goalkeeper, Manninger was known in particular for his shot-stopping, consistency, handling, and positional sense as a goalkeeper, although he was less effective at coming out to collect crosses.
+Manninger was known in particular for his shot-stopping, consistency, handling, and positional sense as a goalkeeper, although he was less effective at coming out to collect crosses.
 In his early career, he was considered to be a good back-up keeper, but was occasionally accused by pundits of lacking the ability to cope with pressure which was necessary for him to succeed in a starting role.
 He also stood out for his professionalism.

-Personal life
+Personal life and death

 Before playing football, Manninger was a carpenter.
-Since retiring from professional football, he has been focussing on his work in furniture and real estate.
-One such real estate venture for Manninger includes significant holdings in Meininger Hotels, a subsidiary of Holidaybreak.
+After retiring from professional football, he focused on his work in furniture and real estate.
+One such real estate venture for Manninger included significant holdings in Meininger Hotels, a subsidiary of Holidaybreak.
+Manninger was married and had two sons.

+On the morning of 16 April 2026, Manninger was alone driving a car that was struck by a passenger train at a level crossing without barriers in Nußdorf am Haunsberg, near Salzburg.
+He survived the impact but died from his injuries soon after the paramedics arrived.